|Elliott Sound Products||Project 22|

 |-10||316 mV||3||1.5 kHz||16 kHz|

 |+10||3.16 V||4||15 kHz||160 kHz|

-There are many different types of oscillator, but the one almost universally used for audio work is the Wien Bridge (also called Wein Bridge).
+There are many different types of oscillator, but the one almost universally used for audio work is the Wien Bridge (also mis-spelled as 'Wein' Bridge).
 This is chosen because of its stability, relatively low distortion and ease of tuning.
 The basic arrangement of the Wien Bridge circuit is shown in Figure 1.

 The bridge is not really a filter as you would normally expect, but is predominantly a phase shift network.
 Another way of looking at it is as a very basic high-pass filter followed by an equally basic low-pass filter.
 Although it does have a bandpass response, the tuning circuit has a very low Q, and does little to attenuate harmonics.